polar-app/polar-app/docs/SHARING.md

 ## TODO

+- I don't think we need docPeer.token. which is used the the user to access another doc.
+We just have to see if they are in the list of authorized access... but we DO need this for the HTTP requests I think so I'm wrong.

+    - we can write our token to the group_permission but we but how would we remove it???

+        - we could implement a hook for this... this is probably the best/only way to do it.
+We would have to validate this on the server side.

+    - the user could keep their OWN record of the token if they wanted

+        - API call of groupAddMember

+- ok.. it's hard to know for sure but I think teh way to do it is to have the group_permission table store the tokens and ALL documents in the same 'group' reference this for lookup.
+This way we do NOT perform permission exists if that doc isn't a member of a group.

+    - group_peer is only to discover members of that group...

+    - anyone doc within that group uses that group_permission table unless the group is open.

 - if I have an 'origin' in a doc_peer can't I get most of what I want?
 I would just reference a separate table which ONLY the other notes...